Trumpism: Historical background in the United States

-Trend towards illiberal democracy
+Parallels with fascism and trend towards illiberal democracy

-Trumpism has been likened to Machiavellianism and to Benito Mussolini's Italian Fascism.
+Trumpism has been likened to Benito Mussolini's Italian fascism by critics of Trump, and significant academic debate exists over the prevalence of fascism and neo-fascism within Trumpism.
+Historians and election experts have compared Trump's anti-democratic tendencies and egotistical personality to the sentiments and rhetoric of Mussolini and Italian fascism.
+Several scholars reject comparisons with fascism, instead viewing Trump as authoritarian and populist.

+Some commentators have rejected the populist designation for Trumpism and view it instead as part of a trend towards a new form of fascism or neo-fascism, with some referring to it as explicitly fascist and others as authoritarian and illiberal.
+Others have more identified it as a form of mild fascism specific to the US.
+Some historians, including many employing new fascism to describe Trumpism, write of the hazards of direct comparisons with European fascist regimes of the 1930s, stating that while there are parallels, there are important dissimilarities.

-American historian Robert Paxton poses the question as to whether the democratic backsliding evident in Trumpism is fascism or not.
-As of 2017, Paxton believed it bore greater resemblance to plutocracy, a government which is controlled by a wealthy elite.
-Paxton changed his opinion following the 2021 storming of the United States Capitol, and stated that it is "not just acceptable but necessary" to understand Trumpism as a form of fascism.
-Sociology professor Dylan John Riley calls Trumpism "neo-Bonapartist patrimonialism" because it does not capture the same mass movement appeal of classical fascism to be fascism.
+Historian Robert Paxton changed his opinion about whether the democratic backsliding caused by Trumpism is in line with fascism.
+In 2017, Paxton believed it bore greater resemblance to plutocracy.
+Paxton changed his opinion following the 2021 storming of the United States Capitol, stating it is "necessary" to understand Trumpism as a form of fascism.
+Drawing on Umberto Eco's essay Ur-Fascism, which outlines 14 characteristics of fascism, Bret Devereaux discusses how Trumpism satisfies all 14.
+Sociologist Dylan John Riley calls Trumpism "neo-Bonapartist patrimonialism" because it does not capture the same mass movement appeal of classical fascism.

-In 2015, British historian Roger Griffin stated Trump was not a fascist because he does not question the politics of the United States and he also does not want to outright abolish its democratic institutions.
-After the violent attempt to interfere with the peaceful transition of power by Trump supporters during the Capitol attack, Griffin maintained this writing "Trump is far too pathologically incoherent and intellectually challenged to be a fascist, and suffers from Attention Deficiency Disorder, lack of self-knowledge, capacity for denial, narcissism and sheer ignorance and lack of either culture or education to a degree that precludes the Machiavellian intelligence and voracious curiosity about and knowledge about contemporary history and politics needed to seize power in the manner of Mussolini and Hitler."

-Argentine historian Federico Finchelstein believes significant intersections exist between Peronism and Trumpism because their mutual disregard for the contemporary political system (in the areas of both domestic and foreign policy) is discernible.
-American historian Christopher Browning considers the long-term consequences of Trump's policies and the support which he receives for them from the Republican Party to be potentially dangerous for democracy.
-In the German-speaking debate, the term initially appeared only sporadically, mostly in connection with the crisis of confidence in politics and the media and described the strategy of mostly right-wing political actors who wish to stir up this crisis in order to profit from it.
+Federico Finchelstein believes intersections exist between Peronism and Trumpism in terms of their disregard for the political system.
+Christopher Browning considers the long-term consequences of Trump's policies and support which he receives from the Republican Party to be dangerous for democracy.
+In the German-speaking debate, the term "fascism" initially appeared sporadically, in connection with the crisis of confidence in politics and the media, and described the strategy of right-wing politicians who wish to stir up this crisis to profit from it.
 German literature has a more diverse range of analysis of Trumpism.

+Others have argued that Trump is a totalitarian capitalist exploiting the "fascist impulses of his ordinary supporters that hide in plain sight."
+Michelle Goldberg compares Trumpism to classical fascist themes.
+The "mobilizing vision" of fascism is of "the national community rising phoenix-like after a period of encroaching decadence which all but destroyed it", which "sounds a lot like MAGA" (Make America Great Again) according to Goldberg.
+Similarly, like Trumpism, fascism sees a "need for authority by natural chiefs (always male), culminating in a national chieftain who alone is capable of incarnating the group's historical destiny."
+They believe in "the superiority of the leader's instincts over abstract and universal reason".